The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Lockman-SpReSO catalogue

-In some cases, the determination of the spectroscopic redshift has allowed us to clarify the nature of the objects under study.
-For example, for some of the candidate cataclysmic variable stars, we determined a range of values for $z_\mathrm{spec}$ (0.5263 $\leq$ $z_\mathrm{spec}$ $\leq$ 1.9387), that makes it clear that they cannot be stars, but distant compact sources.
+In some cases, the determination of the spectroscopic redshift allowed us to clarify the nature of the objects under study.
+For example, for some of the candidate CV stars we, determined a range of values for $z_\mathrm{spec}$ (0.5263 $\leq$ $z_\mathrm{spec}$ $\leq$ 1.9387), which made it clear that they cannot be stars, but distant compact sources.

-Although we already have $z_{\rm spec}$ measured, the final value for each object will be calculated as a weighted mean of each of the redshifts obtained for each line after fitting, as discussed in the following subsection.
+Although we already had $z_{\rm spec}$ measured, the final value for each object was calculated as a weighted mean of each of the redshifts obtained for each line after fitting.
+This is discussed further in the next section..